 - ALL (the default) results in all non-NULL values to be listed.
-With DISTINCT, duplicates are removed, except if expression is a BLOB. - The optional separator argument may be a string literal, a parameter or a variable in versions up to 2.1.3.
-Starting at 2.1.4 it may be any string expression.
-This makes it possible to specify e.g. ascii\char(13) as a separator. - The expression and separator arguments support BLOBs of any size and character set. - Date/time and numerical arguments are implicitly converted to strings before concatenation. - The result is a text BLOB, except when expression is a BLOB of another subtype. - The ordering of the list values is undefined.
+With DISTINCT, duplicates are removed, except if expression is a BLOB. - In Firebird 2.5 and up, the optional separator argument may be any string expression.
+This makes it possible to specify e.g. ascii\char(13) as a separator.
+(This improvement has also been backported to 2.1.4.) - The expression and separator arguments support BLOBs of any size and character set. - Date/time and numerical arguments are implicitly converted to strings before concatenation. - The result is a text BLOB, except when expression is a BLOB of another subtype. - The ordering of the list values is undefined.